butvinm/dora/README.md

 > The project is still in development and may look like a crap.
 I'm actively working on it.
 > Feel free to open an issue (or better yet, a PR) if you have any ideas or suggestions.

-Dora is a Python search engine that allows you to search your codebase by expression types.
+Dora is a Python search engine that allows you to search your codebase by type expressions.

 It is initially aimed to assist with migrating large codebases from Pydantic 1.10 to Pydantic 2.0, especially in cases where Pydantic-specific functions overlap with other function names, such as `pydantic.BaseModel.json()` and `requests.models.Response.json()`.
-But it can be a handy general-purpose tool for exploring your codebase.

 Dora is deeply inspired by [Hoogle](https://hoogle.haskell.org/) and [Coogle](https://www.youtube.com/watch?v=wK1HjnwDQng&list=PLpM-Dvs8t0VYhYLxY-i7OcvBbDsG4izam&index=2).